gardenbed/changelog/README.md

 ## Why?

 [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) is great, battle-proven, and just works!
 So, why did I decide to reinvent the wheel?

 It is not quite a reinvention!
 For a long time, I was using the aforementioned Ruby Gem to generated changelogs for my repositories.
-For creating releases on GitHub, I had to use another program to call the *github_changelog_generator* and then extract the newly added to changelog.
+For creating releases on GitHub, I had to use another program to call the *github_changelog_generator* and then extract the newly added lines to changelog.
 Here are some of the challenges I faced with this approach:

   - No control over the installed version of the Gem on developer machines